Dimpy-o/SplitAmmo/README.md

     ```bash
     pip install .
     ```
+## Use

-3. Execute by launching .bat or directly with main.py file as administrator
+1. Execute by launching .bat or directly with main.py file as administrator